-(State or other jurisdiction of incorporation or organization)
+(State or other jurisdiction of

-1000 Cranberry Woods Drive Cranberry Township, Pennsylvania (Address of principal executive offices) 46-4914539

-(IRS Employer Identification No.)

-(Zip Code)

-Registrant's telephone number, including area code: (724) 776-8600

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No $\Box$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer x

-Accelerated filer $\Box$

-Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company $\Box$

-En

-Emerging growth company $\Box$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x

-As of April 20, 2018, 38,314,185 shares of common stock, of the registrant were outstanding.
+incorporation or organization)

+Cranberry Township, Pe (Address of principal execut 16066-5207 (Zip Code) Re gistrant's telephon ne number, including area code: (724) 776- 8600 Indicate by check mark whether the regiduring the preceding 12 months and (2) has be \ / 1 1 or 15(d) of the Securities Exchange Act of 1934 es ⊠ No □ , to Rule 405 of Regi , , Web site, if any, every Interactive Data File (or for such shorter period that the registrant was elerated filer, smaller reporting company, or an ing company," and "emerging growth company" Large accelerated filer ⊠ Acceler ated filer Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) Emerging growth company □ If an emerging growth company, indicate new or revised financial accounting standards • 2 nded transition period for complying with any Indicate by check mark whether the regi strant is a shell com npany (as defined in Rule 12b-2 of the Exch ange Act).
+Yes □ No 区 As of April 20, 2018, 38,314,185 shares of common stock, o of the registrant were outstanding.

+PART I. FINANCIAL INFORMATION